By Matt Stefano

 “We have a really good group and we all want to do well,” said Thunderbirds rookie defenceman Robert Calisti.
 “We didn’t want to go down 3-1 and have to come all the way back.
 We were lucky at the start.
 We got a few quick ones early in the second and went from there.”

-Calisti’s four assist performance has now moved him into first among NOJHL blueliners in playoff points with 2 goals and 7 assists, moving him one point ahead of Canadians defenceman Ryan O’Bonsawin.
+Calisti’s four assist performance has now also moved him into first among all NOJHL blueliners in playoff points with nine (2 goals and 7 assists), moving him one point ahead of Canadians defenceman Ryan O’Bonsawin.

 The Thunderbirds have not had a defenceman record four assists in a playoff game since Brandon Grandinetti did back on March 15th, 2015.